jsf5077/bamazon/README.md

 ## Customer

-When the customer side is initiated, the terminal will display current items for sale The prompt that follows will ask you to make a purchase wher you can assign the following attributes
+When the Customer side is initiated, the terminal will display current items for sale The prompt that follows will ask you to make a purchase wher you can assign the following attributes

 * Item number of product you'd like to purchase.